Norton Rose Fulbright Australia

 James Stewart is a corporate finance lawyer based in Sydney.

-James is amongst the leading cross-border mergers and acquisitions lawyers in Australia and has an award winning practice in public company takeovers, including hostile and competitive bids and proceedings before the Takeovers Panel, private M&A deals, equity capital markets and private equity.
+James has a practice in public company takeovers, including hostile and competitive bids and proceedings before the Takeovers Panel, private M&A deals, equity capital markets and private equity.

 James has significant experience on transactions in the Asia-Pacific region and is recognised by his peers in Best Lawyers for M&A, equity capital markets, corporate and resources in Australia.
 James is noted for his in-depth knowledge of corporate law, impressive turnaround and accessibility to clients.

 James was named in Best Lawyers as Corporate Lawyer of the Year in Melbourne shortly after relocating from Perth (and before that Sydney).
 He has been awarded the International Financial Law Review (ILFR) Asia Awards M&A Deal of the Year and been nominee or finalist for Australasian Law Awards M&A Deal of the Year, IFLR M&A Team of the Year, China Law & Practice Awards, M&A Deal of the Year and Finance Asia's Deal of the Year.

 - Bachelor of Laws: Company Law and Family Law Prizes

 - Fosun – one of the largest privately owned enterprises in China, on its AU$490 million competitive takeover bid for ROC Oil, an upstream oil & gas company with projects in China, Malaysia, Myanmar, Australia and the UK.
 Fosun's offer was successful in defeating a proposal for ROC to merge with Horizon Oil.